There’s no time to delay, the construction sector must reduce its carbon footprint.

 Waste has a negative impact on a project unless it is disposed of responsibly.
 Aim to minimise landfill by maximising the amount of stripped-out material that can be reused in high-grade forms.
 Be sure to conduct a pre-strip-out audit to consider what’s suitable for reuse or recycling.
 This could include things like furniture, flooring and packaging.
 However, our guide includes a full checklist of everything to need to consider.

 Any waste that isn't sent to reuse pathways should be separated and sorted into key waste groups.
 So be sure to follow the ‘waste hierarchy’ when selecting pathways for the material.
 Prioritise ‘Take back’ schemes offered by manufacturers as they’re likely to result in higher proportions of closed-loop recycling, which are preferred.

 No matter how sustainable a building may have been in its design and construction, it can only remain so if it’s operated and maintained responsibly.

 At Area, we want building owners and occupiers to get the most out of their space.
 With that in mind, you should implement a structured approach to promote collaboration between building designers, clients and the future occupants and operators of a building.
 Focus on delivering buildings that are comfortable and straightforward to use, with systems optimised to minimise energy use and maintenance costs.
 By creating the right balance for your building, its occupants and the planet, Net-zero carbon might just be closer than you think.

-Before kicking off a design and construction project, as yourself the following questions:
+Before kicking off a design and construction project, ask yourself the following questions:

 Looking for more ways to reduce your carbon footprint?
 We’ve got you covered.
-For more insight into our 10 steps towards a Net-Zero Carbon workplace, download our guide today using the form below.
+For more insight into what Net-Zero means and our 10 steps towards a Net-Zero Carbon workplace, download our guide today using the form below.